Lean-Coders/snapshot-test-example/README.md

-# Mock API mit Jest Snapshot Tests
+# Mock API with Jest Snapshot Tests

-Dieses Projekt enthält eine Mock API, die in Java mit Spring Boot implementiert ist, sowie Jest Snapshot Tests für die API-Endpunkte.
+This project contains a mock API implemented in Java with Spring Boot, as well as Jest snapshot tests for the API endpoints.

-## Projektstruktur
+## Project Structure

 - `src/main/java/com/example/mockapi/` - Java Spring Boot API
 - `jest-tests/` - Jest Snapshot Tests

 ## Installation

-1. Stellen Sie sicher, dass Java, Maven und Node installiert sind
+1. Make sure Java, Maven, and Node are installed
-2. Führen Sie im Root-Verzeichnis aus: `mvn clean install`
+2. In the root directory, run: `mvn clean install`
-3. Installieren Sie die Abhängigkeiten für Jest: `cd jest-tests && npm install`
+3. Install the dependencies for Jest: `cd jest-tests && npm install`

-## API starten
+## Start the API

-1. Führen Sie im Root-Verzeichnis aus: `mvn spring-boot:run`
+1. In the root directory, run: `mvn spring-boot:run`

-## JEST-Tests starten
+## Run JEST Tests

-1. Führen Sie in `jest-tests/` aus: `npm test`
+1. In `jest-tests/`, run: `npm test`